sandhawke/dsup/README.md

-# webdup
+# webdup.js - web dataset update protocol
 [![NPM version][npm-image]][npm-url]

-Client and server libraries for the dataset update protocol

-Status: planned
+Status: in progress

 ## The Dataset API

-Inside both the client and server, application code interacts with webdup code mostly by each of them modifying and listening for modifications to "dataset" objects.
+Inside both the client and server, application code interacts with webdup code mostly by each of them modifying and listening for modifications to one or more "dataset" objects.

 By default, we create datasets as instances of [KeyedSet](https://github.com/sandhawke/keyed-set#readme), but you're